raulncosta/raulncosta/README.md

 ### Hello, Raul here!

-- 🤖 I'm migrating to the data science field
+- 🤖 I'm migrating to the data science field;
 - 📖 I'm always looking to learn about different areas and improve my knowledge.

 <div>